danny20070701/Filutro/README.md

 ### Features

-- Real-time LUT preview with baked-in photo output
+- Panasonic LUMIX S9-style real-time LUT preview with baked-in JPEG output
-- 40 built-in color looks and LUT import support
+- 40 built-in color looks and `.cube` LUT import support
-- Automatic HDR, capture feedback, and selectable shutter sounds
+- Selectable, customizable shutter sounds with vibration and screen-flash capture feedback
 - Up to four-frame multiple exposure with a ghost-image guide
+- Rebuilt icons and shooting controls designed around a photography-focused workflow
 - Aspect ratios: 1:1, 4:3, 3:2, 16:9, 1.85:1, and 2.39:1
 - Grids, zoom, exposure adjustment, and exposure lock
 - Native Android camera controls with a focus on device compatibility